js-entity-repos/mongo/readme.md

     dbName: 'todoapp',
     url: 'mongodb://localhost:27017',
   }),
+  // Optional property to convert an entity to a DB document.
+Defaults to "utils/constructIdDocument".
   constructDocument: ({ id, ...patch}) => {
-    // Optional property that converts an entity to a document for the database. return { _id: id, ...patch };
+    return { _id: id, ...patch };
   },
+  // Optional property to convert a DB document to an entity.
+Defaults to "utils/constructIdEntity".
   constructEntity: ({ _id, ...document }) => {
-    // Optional property that converts a document from the database to an entity. return { id: _id, ...document };
+    return { id: _id, ...document };
   },
+  // Optional property to convert an entity filter to a DB filter.
+Defaults to "utils/parseFilterId".
   constructFilter: (filter) => {
-    // Optional property that converts an entity filter to a filter for the DB. return parseFilterId(filter);
+    return parseFilterId(filter);
   },
+  // Optional property to convert an entity sort to a DB sort.
+Defaults to "utils/renameSortId".
   constructSort: (sort) => {
-    // Optional property that converts an entity sort to a sort for the DB. return renameSortId(sort);
+    return renameSortId(sort);
   }.
-  defaultPaginationLimit: 100, // Optional property.
+  // Optional property.
+Defaults to 100.
+  defaultPaginationLimit: 100,
   entityName: 'todo',
 });
 ```